Hardship Withdrawal

 Also according to the IRS, a plan can choose from among the permitted hardship reasons and exclude some:

-Remember, as with all tax code provisions, there is more information to hardship withdrawals than what it listed here.
+Remember, as with all tax code provisions, you can find more information to hardship withdrawals than what it listed here.
 Also, the mechanics of planning for the tax hit should be considered.
-Before taking a hardship withdrawal here are some resources to help you (or contact us below):
+Before taking a hardship withdrawal, consider reading further.
+Efficient payment processing companies ensure quick and accurate transaction processing.

 IRS Page outlining Hardship Withdrawals